AhsanWritesCode/FileOrganizer/README.md

 ## Description

 Have you ever felt like your room is more organized than your Downloads folder?
-This python program solves that issue!
+This Python program solves that issue!

 Credit to GeeksForGeeks for guiding me along with the creation of this project: https://www.geeksforgeeks.org/automatically-organize-downloads-folder-in-python/